valentinajaramillor/bigdataprogram/README.md

 ```

 The report shows the most recurrent complaint types, and the boroughs and zipcodes where they happen the most.
+According to the table, Staten Island is the borough with the poorest street conditions, and the Bronx is the noisiest borough.
 This table is useful to focus the strategies in certain locations to prevent the incidents that citizens report most frequently.

 **Code**